drkane/find-that-charity-scrapers/readme.md

  - `grid`: Entries from the [Global Research Identifier Database](https://www.grid.ac/) - only those that are based in the UK and are not a registered company are included.
  - `hesa`: Organisations covered by the Higher Education Statistics Agency.
  - `lae`: Register of local authorities in England
- - `lan`: Register of local authorities in Northern Ireland
+ - `lani`: Register of local authorities in Northern Ireland
  - `las`: Register of local authorities in Scotland
  - `pla`: Register of principal local authorities in Wales
  - `nhsods`: NHS organisations